St Edward's Roman Catholic/Church of England School

 St Edward's Roman Catholic/Church of England School is a co-educational secondary school and sixth form located in Poole in the English county of Dorset.

-The school turned 50 years old in 2013, and is one of a small number of joint Roman Catholic and Church of England secondary schools in the country.
+The school celebrated its 60th anniversary in 2023, and is one of a small number of joint Roman Catholic and Church of England secondary schools in the country.
 Originally the school was only open to Roman Catholic students, but over time as the school has grown and as more students have been enrolled, the school has changed its status to also accept Protestant students.
 The school is affiliated with both the Roman Catholic Diocese of Plymouth and the Anglican Diocese of Salisbury.
 The school offers a wide variety of subjects at GCSE and has a growing sixth form for students continuing on to A-level.
 The school is linked with Bele Zinkuka school, South Africa, whose netball team visited the UK in 2005 and played local schools in Poole.